ERnsTL/flowd/doc/explanations/issues_with_specs_and_noflo_ui.md

   - Spec text says required, but fbp-protocol tests send this as undefined.
   - secret is required per FBP protocol spec, but optional according to fbp-tests
 - Many request payloads marked with required `secret` in the HTML must be accepted without `secret` in practice.
+- The protocol in general is an event-streaming (but also a request-response) protocol.
+An event-streaming protocol is where the server should proactively push state updates to keep the client informed, not an RPC where the client pulls state.
+For example for the GUI state, the issue is that noflo-ui doesn't know the current debug state of graphs until it opens the inspector and requests it.
+Instead, flowd should send `network:debug` status messages during the initial connection handshake, after all the component information.
+This way:
+  - ✅ Client always knows current debug state without requesting it
+  - ✅ No unwanted network requests when opening graph inspector
+  - ✅ Clean event-streaming protocol design
+  - ✅ UI state remains stable
+  But this is not consistently so.
+Once a change happens in the client GUI, it is streamed to the server and acknowledged by the FBP runtime, which is more request-response in style.
 - `graph:clear` request must accept missing `library`, `icon`, and `description`.
 - `graph:clear` response must not echo missing optional fields as empty strings; they should be omitted.
 - `graph:addnode` must accept missing `graph` field and return `graph:error` with message exactly `No graph specified`.